Types of Women

-"Types of Women", sometimes translated simply as Women or rendered as Semonides 7, is an Archaic Greek satirical poem written by Semonides of Amorgos in the seventh century BC.
+"Types of Women", also titled "Women", and described in critical editions as Semonides 7, is an Archaic Greek satirical poem written by Semonides of Amorgos in the seventh century BC.
 The poem is based on the idea that Zeus created men and women differently, and that he specifically created ten types of women based on different models from the natural world.

 Semonides' poem was influenced by Hesiod's story of Pandora, told in both his Works and Days and his Theogony.
 The poem survives due to its inclusion in Joannes Stobaeus' Anthology.
 Despite the poem's length and its interest as evidence as to early Greek attitudes towards women, it has received little scholarly attention and has generally been considered to be of little literary merit.

 Poem

 Semonides was active during the seventh century BC, though the "Types of Women" is preserved in the fifth-century AD Anthology of Joannes Stobaeus, which was first printed in 1535 by Vittore Trincavelli.
 The poem is 118 lines long, and written in iambic trimeter.